ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 This is one of the crucial parts of this exploit and you should test this by yourself!
 The first thing you might be wondering is that this description size looks suspiciously big and you might be thinking what happens when you choose such a description size...
-So let's try it out:
+So let's just try it:

 	$ gdb -q ./shadow
 	gdb-peda$ break *0x080488f8